LaMareon James: Cleveland Browns

 After not being selected in the 2025 NFL draft, James signed with the Cleveland Browns as an undrafted free agent.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 James was released on September 16.

 New York Giants

 On September 17, 2025, James signed with the New York Giants' practice squad.
 He was released on October 23.

+Houston Gamblers

+On January 13, 2026, James was selected by the Houston Gamblers in the 2026 UFL Draft.